oravivek/learning-library/enterprise-manageability-library/operations-insights/capacity-planning-exa/capacity-planning-exa.md

       ![Left Pane](./images/aggregate-view.png " ")

-5. Also, the current and forecast utilization of the Exadata system will be shown on the bottom section.
-Click on a Exadata system to evaluate more insights.
+5. Also, the current and forecast utilization of the Exadata system will be shown in the bottom section.
+Click on an Exadata system to evaluate more insights.
 Click on the Full Rack.

       ![Left Pane](./images/current-forecast.png " ")